pico2/Arianrhod/Source/sources/cpython/Doc/library/wave.rst

    Write audio frames, without correcting *nframes*.

+   .. versionchanged:: 3.4
+      Any :term:`bytes-like object` is now accepted.

 .. method:: Wave_write.writeframes(data)

    Write audio frames and make sure *nframes* is correct.
+It will raise an error if the output stream is not seekable and the total number of frames that have been written after *data* has been written does not match the previously set value for *nframes*.

+   .. versionchanged:: 3.4
+      Any :term:`bytes-like object` is now accepted.

 Note that it is invalid to set any parameters after calling :meth:`writeframes`